 Note: The School of Law will publish in the School of Law Handbook the criteria required for selection and for classes of Honours.

-Schedule to the Regulations for the Degree of Bachelor of Laws Honours
+Courses for the Degree of Bachelor of Laws Honours

 Note: These courses are offered to Honours candidates only.